ninavdl/rezept/README.md

 - `DB_PATH`: Where the database should be stored - ideally in a docker volume
 - `IMAGE_PATH`: Where images should be stored - ideally in a docker volume
 - `IMAGE_URL`: Prefix which should be prepended to image urls - it should correspond to where the /images resource will be available
+- `SIGNUP_ALLOWED`: Specifies whether new users are allowed to sign up (true or false)

 ### Frontend
 The frontend docker container is available as `rezept-frontend`.
 You should specify the following environment variables: